Trimurti: Evolution

+Translation: "In this way, the one supreme entity divides itself into three forms—Brahma, Vishnu, and Mahesh (Shiva)—taking on different aspects.
+It creates, preserves, and destroys the universe in various ages."

 This period had no homogeneity, and included orthodox Brahmanism in the form of remnants of older Vedic faith traditions, along with different sectarian religions, notably Shaivism, Vaishnavism, and Shaktism that were within the orthodox fold yet still formed distinct entities.
 One of the important traits of this period is a spirit of harmony between orthodox and sectarian forms.

 Regarding this spirit of reconciliation, R. C. Majumdar says that: